genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 corresponding tabs in "Columns" section and "Save" your changes.
 After that all selected columns will be displayed in Table viewer.

-You can "download filtered data as .tsv" or create new file with filtered variants.
+You can "download filtered data as .tsv" or create a new file with filtered variants.

 Read more about this application in our tutorials on `Whole Exome Sequencing`_ and